-Privacy Risk: Risk is associated with individuals being unaware the system Salesforce - OIG Legal Case Management System exists within the Department of Veterans Affairs.
+Privacy Risk: Risk is associated with individuals being unaware of the system.

 Mitigation: The VA mitigates this risk by providing the public with notice that the system exists, as discussed in detail in question 6.1.

 Section 7.
 Access, Redress, and Correction